RULES

 V. DEFINITION OF TERMS

-FORFEIT to mean the giving up of a match, usually with advance notice.
+FORFEIT: the giving up of a court (loss of one point), usually with advance notice.

-DEFAULT to mean the loss of a match because of tardiness, misconduct, or violation of the rules.
+DEFAULT: the loss of a court (loss of one point) because of tardiness, misconduct, or violation of the rules.

-RETIREMENT to mean the loss of a match due to injury or emergency while the match is in progress.
+RETIREMENT: the loss of a court (loss of one point) due to injury or emergency while the match is in progress.

 VI.
 MATCH SCHEDULE

-The captains or their designated representatives will exchange line-ups no later than 9:30AM -- even if not all players have arrived.
+The captains or their designated representatives (who must be team members) will exchange line-ups no later than 9:30AM -- whether or not all players have arrived.
 First and last names must appear on the score sheets.
-Clubs that have courts with different surfaces shall let the visiting team know what positions will be playing on what surfaces before line-up exchange, if requested by the visiting team.
-If a team's line-up includes a player who has not been included in the team roster filed with the division coordinator prior to the date of the match, that court will subsequently be defaulted.
+Before line-up exchange, clubs that have courts with different surfaces shall let the visiting team know which positions will be playing on which surfaces.
+If this information is not shared before line-up exchange, each captain has the option of changing her line-up.
+As stated in Rule II, if a team's line-up includes a player who has not been registered in the team roster prior to the start of the match, that court will subsequently be defaulted.

 VII.
 PRE-MATCH WARM-UP

-The home team will "spin" and ask the visiting team to choose "up" or "down" (or equivalent); the winner will choose to serve or receive or will pick a side or will ask the opponents to choose.
+The home team will "spin" and ask the visiting team to choose "up" or "down" (or equivalent); the winner can choose to 1) serve or 2) receive or 3) pick a side or 4) ask the opponents to choose.
 If the winner chooses a side, the other team will choose to serve or receive.
 Players will then position themselves on the side of the court on which they will commence play as determined by the spin and will conduct a warm-up for a maximum of 10 minutes, to include:

 - ground strokes